ossf/osv-schema/schema.md

 } ]
 ```

+The `ranges` object's `reverse` field is an optional boolean that determines
+the algorithm to evaluate whether a given version is impacted.

+If not set explicitly, a default value will be inferred from the provided
+`events`:
+- After sorting, if the first event is an `introduced`, then `reverse` is
+  `false`.
+- Otherwise, `reverse` is `true`.

-An algorithm for computing if a version `v` is affected by a range follows:
+If `reverse` is `false`, then the algorithm to evaluate if `v` is impacted by a
+range is:

 ```
 affected = false